dionyself/open-programmer-windows-gui/ReadMe.txt

 Changelog (to use new features the corresponding firmware is required):

+V 0.7.6	july 2010:		modified 93xxx algorithms with byte by byte read for better compatibility,
+						added support for programmers with 12 bit ADC (18F2553 etc.)

 V 0.7.5	june 2010:		corrected write bug for 18Fx config (introduced in v.0.7.4),
 						added "goto ICD" write for 16Fx,
 						various minor fixes